-The Company conducts yearly overall Salary Increment ("SI"), overall Short Term Incentive ("STI") Payout, Long Term Incentive ("LTI") Scheme Grant and Nominations and Total Compensation Review ("TCR") for the CEO and other KSOs.
-The yearly exercise were recommended by the CEO (excluding that of the CEO) and reviewed and approved by the CEO of AIA Malaysia and the Regional Chief Executive of AIA Group.
+The Company conducts yearly overall Salary Increment ("SI"), overall Short Term Incentive ("STI") Payout, Long Term Incentive ("LTI") Scheme Grant and Nominations and Total Compensation Review ("TCR") for the senior management.
+The yearly exercise was recommended by the CEO (excluding that of the CEO) and consulted with the CEO of AIA Malaysia and the Regional Chief Executive of AIA Group.
 The proposal is then tabled to the Remuneration Committee and the Board for approval.